 Participants will complete a questionnaire designed using Qualtrics on their own electronic devices and at their own pace.
 The questionnaire will have three parts.
 The first part will collect demographic information.
 The second part will collect information on the knowledge and use of both languages (Catalan and Spanish), since it has been proven that linguistic attitudes tend to be correlated with knowledge and use because it is considered, at least theoretically, that if individuals have a favorable attitude towards a language, they will have greater willingness to learn and use that language (Miralles-Plantalamor & Iturraspe-Bellver, 2004).
 Finally, the third part will collect information on the linguistic attitudes towards both languages.

 Participants’ privacy and confidentiality will be protected through a series of procedures.
 Participants will be informed of their right to withdraw from the survey at any point without facing any negative consequences.
-Once the survey is completed, participants will also have the choice to request the elimination of their data.
-It's important to note that no personally identifiable information will be gathered, and access to the data will be restricted solely to researchers affiliated with this IRB (Institutional Review Board).
+While the participants are in the process of completing the survey they can decide to stop at any time.
+All incomplete responses will be eliminated.
+Once the survey is completed, participants will also have the choice to request the elimination of their data within a limited timeframe.
+After completing the survey, participants will be given two weeks to request that their data not be used after which time their email address will be eliminated from our files.
+The only identifiable information that will be collected will be the participants’ IP addresses and email addresses, since the IP address is collected as a function of Qualtrics, and it is not of interest in the research it will be immediately deleted from the participants’ response.
+The email address will be maintained in our records for two weeks in order to facilitated payment and allow the participants a timeframe within which to request the elimination of their data.
+It's important to note that access to the data will be restricted solely to researchers affiliated with this IRB (Institutional Review Board) application.

 B. Duration for Study and Each Subject